imgag/ngs-bits/doc/tools/GenesToBed.md

 ### GenesToBed tool help
-	GenesToBed (0.1-782-ge325449)
+	GenesToBed (2019_07-8-g5a9c094)

 	Converts a text file with gene names to a BED file.

 	Mandatory parameters:
 	  -source <enum> Transcript source database.
 	                 Valid: 'ccds,ensembl'
-	  -mode <enum>   Mode: gene = start/end of gene, exon = start/end of all exons of all splice variants.
+	  -mode <enum>   Mode: gene = start/end of all transcripts, exon = start/end of all exons of all transcripts.
 	                 Valid: 'gene,exon'

 	Optional parameters: